ostis-ai/ostis-ui-lib/docs/development-guide.md

 ## assets

 use dash separated words, like `my-icon.png`.
-All letters should be lovercased.
+All letters should be lowercased.

 # css